kukiron/stock-data-app/README.md

 _**Note that an API key has a limit of 25 calls a day.**_

-If you're facing API limit issue, you can follow these steps -

-- use `demo` as API key in `.env.development`
-- use the commented out lines in `src/data/api.ts` file.

-Then restart the server.
-This will use the demo data provided by Alpha Vantage.
+If you're facing API limit issue and receiving a message as soon as the app loads, try running the app with demo endpoints provided by Alpha Vantage.
+The demo endpoints are not configurable.
+So, the data presented will NOT be for the same compnies.

 ## Tools Used